linkerd/website/linkerd.io/content/blog/2024/0606-edge-release-roundup.md

 In `edge-24.5.1`, the `patchs` metric introduced in `edge-24.3.4` is renamed to `patches`.

-Finally, starting in `edge-24.5.2`, Linkerd will install the `grpcroute.gateway.networking.k8s.io` CRD, in preparation for later GRPCRoute support.
-(You can disable this by setting `enableHttpRoutes` to `false` when installing, which will also prevent Linkerd from installing the `httproute.gateway.networking.k8s.io` CRD.)
+Finally, starting in `edge-24.5.2`, Linkerd will install the GRPCRoute CRD in the `gateway.networking.k8s.io` API group, in preparation for later GRPCRoute support.
+(You can disable this by setting `enableHttpRoutes` to `false` when installing, which will also prevent Linkerd from installing the HTTPRoute CRD in the `gateway.networking.k8s.io` API group.)

 ## The releases